Ataimo007/tyk-crd-migration/README.md

     Live CRDs Directory: /Users/ataimoedem/documents/work/code/crd-migration/live/dev/
     Migration Complete

-**Note:** You can optionally specify the Operator Context Namespace if it's not Unique within the Cluster and you don't want they script to auto look it up for you.
+**Note:** You can optionally specify the Operator Context Namespace if it's not Unique within the Cluster and you don't want the script to auto look it up for you.

     > ./crd-migration.sh migrate -n dev -k tyk tyk2 -o dev/dev tyk/prod

-Check and Validate the existance of the migrated CRDs in the new Cluster
+Check and Validate the existence of the migrated CRDs in the new Cluster

     > kubectl config use-context tyk2
     Switched to context "tyk2".

-    > kubectl get tykapis -A
+    > kubectl get tykapis --all-namespaces
     NAMESPACE   NAME            DOMAIN   LISTENPATH   PROXY.TARGETURL                                 ENABLED   STATUS dev         httpbin-jwt              /jwt         http://httpbin.upstreams.svc.cluster.local      true      Successful
     dev         httpbin-token            /token       http://httpbin.upstreams.svc.cluster.local      true      Successful

-    > kubectl get tykpolicies -A
+    > kubectl get tykpolicies --all-namespaces
     NAMESPACE   NAME          AGE
     dev         jwt-policy    5m5s
     dev         protect-api   5m3s

 Migration Complete!

+##Cleanup

 You can Clean up the CRDs in the New Cluster if you want to Test the Migration again, or in the Old Cluster if you are done validating the new CRDs and you are satisfy with the Migration.